wielebenwir/commonsbooking/readme.txt

 ENHANCED: Added filter hooks for mail attachment.
 Advanced users can now define their own mail attachments through a filter hook. ( Frontend settings are not yet available )
 ENHANCED: Added a key for the item availability table.
 FIXED: Cronjobs were not re-scheduled when the execution time was changed.
 All cronjobs are re-scheduled on plugin update.
+FIXED: Removed deprecated cronjobs.
 FIXED: Dark and light text color options now work properly.
-FIXED: No clustering with max_cluster_radius set to 0
+FIXED: No clustering with max_cluster_radius set to 0.
+You should now be able to disable map clustering.
-FIXED: Missing translations
+FIXED: Missing translations.
-FIXED: Vulnerability in dependency
+FIXED: Vulnerability in dependency.
-FIXED: Wrong month shown in calendar due to timezone issues
+FIXED: Wrong month shown in calendar due to timezone issues.

 ### 2.7.3 (xx.10.2022)
 FIXED: Fatal error when trying to export timeframes with deleted items